 Helping our region flourish through grantmaking

-In partnership with our generous donors, the Foundation has awarded over $226 million in grants since inception over 30 years ago, making us the region's largest grantmaker.
+In partnership with our generous donors, the Foundation has awarded over $200 million in grants and scholarships since inception over 35 years ago, making us among the largest grantmakers in the region.
 We are proud to work with our fundholders and our region's nonprofits to serve El Dorado, Placer, Sacramento and Yolo counties – the places we all call home.

 Because we are a community foundation, the majority of our grants are directed by Foundation fundholders according to their interests, and the bulk of the Foundation's assets are endowed, meaning that we must protect the principal and can only grant out a small percentage annually.

 To attract funding from the Foundation, we suggest nonprofit organizations do the following: